FFFFFFFANG1/HPC-in-CUDA/README.md

-# All works for High Performance Computing
+# All works for High Performance Computing Course

 The repo includes all my implementation of parallel programming in CUDA.
 Labs are weekly assignments aiming for practice.
 The CUDA LeNet is the course final project.